David-A-Ray/simpsons-pairs/README.md

   - Simpsons Kitchen table – Game page.
 The game background consists of the blue circle and chequered pattern representing the Simpsons kitchen table and floor.

 - #### Code Rationale
   Due to modern browsers incorporating audio auto-play blocking by default, a decision was made to add a start button to the home page which when pressed, satisfies the interaction with screen requirement, and thus triggers the animations and music.
+However, a mute button has also been added to the start modal, to give users the option of preventing the music from playing when they click start.

 ___